alisw/alibuild/docs/troubleshooting.markdown

 ```

 if you still want to try, you can use the `--force-unknown-architecture` option and while we strive our best to help you out also in this case, sometimes priorities force us to simply ignore support requests.

+### How do I run on a system where I do not have global install rights?

+If you want to run on a system where you do not have global install rights, and
+the PyYAML package is not installed (e.g. lxplus), you can still do so by using
+the `--user` flag when you install with `pip`.
+This will install alibuild under
+`~/.local/bin`.

+This means that you need to do (only once):

+    pip install --user --upgrade alibuild

+and then adapt you PATH to pickup the local installation, e.g. via:

+    export PATH=~/.local/bin:$PATH